ctpickard/SSAC-2017-/README.md

 ## Starter Link to Working with SportVU Data

 I found this [link](http://projects.rajivshah.com/sportvu/PBP_NBA_SportVu.html) on opening and working with SportVU data in R.

+## Youtube Video to Regular Season Game (Jan.
+15, 2016 - Rockets v.
+Cavaliers)
+I found this link to a full replay of a regular season game of the data we have available.
+This game should be used for exploring SportVU data because it will help us visually confirm what the coordinates are describing.